beansai/beans-tutorials/beans-route/get-route-paths/README.md

 Let's say we have 9 stops for route `ecdd0458-7e63-44ad-b26d-b89fded637a2-k1`

-and we want to get the path for it.
+and we want to get the paths for it.

 **Request**
 ```